dennisschneider-ml/datasets/README.md

 If you use datasets in a project, you probably want other researchers to be able to easily reproduce your results, beginning with using the same datasets.
 Most research projects provide a step-by-step instruction on how to get these datasets.
 But why not encapsule all this into a single command? \
-judo-datasets is an extension of the judo project and provides an easy and reproducible way to preprocess datasets by simply invoking the `make` command, generating only these datasets which have not been processed yet, which also makes it suitable for using while continuously adding new datasets to the project.
+judo-datasets is an extension of the judo project and provides an easy and reproducible way to generate datasets by simply invoking the `make` command, generating only these datasets which have not been processed yet, which also makes it suitable for using while continuously adding new datasets to the project.

 ## Great, so how does it work?

 First, run `make` once to create the `./data/` directory in the root of your project.